PathologyDataScience/triteia/README.md

 These examples requires a running tritonserver container on the client machine.

 #### Running notebook examples with docker:
-This command is similar to the docker run [given below](#container), but with the addition of the jupyter-lab command, and making it run as your host user.
+This command is similar to the command [given below](#container), but with the addition of the jupyter-lab command, and making it run as your host user.
 This launches a jupyter-lab/notebook at port 8888.
 Copy the URL you see in the console into your web-browser.
 ```bash
 docker run --security-opt seccomp:unconfined --network=host --shm-size=1g -v ${PWD}/test_data:/data:ro  -v ${PWD}/examples:/examples:rw --user $UID --rm --name tritonclient -it simple_triton_client:latest bash -c "jupyter-lab --notebook-dir examples/ --no-browser"`